mmatous/vd/README.md

 a text selection and designate those as either digest file or hex-encoded digest to be paired up with a download.

-User feedback is currently limited to notifications for the latest download.
+User feedback is provided via notifications.
 You can also consult browser console output.

-~~Regular popup with a list of latest downloads is [in development](https://github.com/mmatous/vd/issues/1)~~

 ### Features